Naproxen/ esomeprazole delayed-release tablets

 - Naproxen/esomeprazole delayed-release tablets should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Naproxen/esomeprazole delayed-release tablets may cause harm to the fetus.
-Do not take it during the last 3 months of pregnancy.
+Do not take naproxen/esomeprazole delayed-release tablets if you are more than 30 weeks pregnant.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking naproxen/esomeprazole delayed-release tablets while you are pregnant.
 Naproxen/esomeprazole delayed-release tablets is found in breast milk.
-Do not breast-feed while taking naproxen/esomeprazole delayed-release tablets.
+If you are or will be breast-feeding while you use naproxen/esomeprazole delayed-release tablets, check with your doctor.
+Discuss any possible risks to your baby.

 Possible side effects of naproxen/ esomeprazole delayed-release tablets: